Thomas McNerney & Partners

 Series C in 2007

-Clarus Therapeutics is a men's health specialty pharmaceutical company based in Northbrook, Illinois, founded in 2003.
-The company specializes in the development and commercialization of oral testosterone replacement therapies in the United States.
-Its primary product, JATENZO, is a soft gel formulation of testosterone undecanoate, designed to treat men with low testosterone levels, also known as hypogonadism.
-JATENZO is notable for being the first and only oral testosterone replacement therapy available, serving as the sole source of revenue for Clarus Therapeutics.
-In addition to JATENZO, the company is also engaged in the development of other androgen-based medications for both men and women.
+Clarus Therapeutics, Inc. is a specialty pharmaceutical company based in Northbrook, Illinois, that specializes in men's health.
+Founded in 2003, the company focuses on developing and commercializing oral testosterone replacement therapies in the United States.
+Its flagship product, JATENZO, is a soft gel formulation of testosterone undecanoate specifically designed for the treatment of men with hypogonadism, a condition characterized by low testosterone levels.
+JATENZO is notable for being the first and only oral testosterone replacement therapy available in the market.
+The company also explores additional androgen-based therapies for both men and women, as well as potential treatments for orphan indications, but JATENZO remains its primary source of revenue.

 Tranzyme